Part of the Communicable Disease Control Manual

-In 2017, New Zealand was verified by the World Health Organization as having eliminated endemic measles.
-This means that no cases of measles have originated in New Zealand in the past three years.
+In 2017, Aotearoa New Zealand was verified by the World Health Organization as having eliminated endemic measles.
+It has maintained elimination since then.
+This means that there has not been sustained transmission of measles for longer than a year in New Zealand since 2014.
 However, measles is often imported into New Zealand following international travel.

 More detailed epidemiological information is available on the Institute of Environmental Science and Research (ESR) surveillance website.

 An illness characterised by all of the following:

 - cough and/or coryza and/or conjunctivitis and/or Koplik’s spots present at the time of rash onset

 - fever (at least 38ºC if measured) present at the time of rash onset